tyler-bartunek/ShoeBot/README.md

 of these parameters was largely underexplored in what I found, so I set out to make my own.
 But I needed a good frame.
 Something cheap and easy to deploy.
 As I looked around me, I saw an unused shoebox.
 And the ShoeBot system was born.

-Realistically any cardboard box will work, but at the time a shoebox seemed like the right size for what I set out to accomplish.
+>Realistically any cardboard box will work, but at the time a shoebox seemed like the right size for what I set out to accomplish.

 2. Why didn't you use \<insert fastener here\> to fasten the modules to the box?

 >In the early days, I explored a number of different means for mounting the hardware to the box.
 The current design for mounting hardware to the box solves two problems simulataneously: the first is that of establishing a secure connection, the second is offering a path for routing the wires from inside the box to the modules on the outside.

-Does the act of cutting into the box limit the reusability of a single box to test multiple design parameters?
-Yes, as do other adhesives that have enough strength to reliably anchor the hardware to the outside of the box.
+3. Doesn't the act of cutting into the box limit the reusability of a single box to test multiple design parameters?

+>Yes, as do other adhesives that have enough strength to reliably anchor the hardware to the outside of the box.